 "If guns are outlawed, three quarters of Americans will become outlaws."

-Well, is the problem simply a matter of keeping guns out of the hands of the mentally unstable?
-After all, mass shootings don’t happen at gun shows, do they?
+Is the problem simply a matter of keeping guns out of the hands of the mentally unstable?
+After all, mass shootings don’t tend to happen at gun shows, do they?

 Okay, let’s say I buy that.
 How are you going to accomplish it?
 Administer a mental stability test to every gun purchaser (assuming there is such a test)?
 Again, too late, there are too many guns out there.
 And just because a person passes the test today doesn’t guarantee he’s still safe to own a gun tomorrow, does it?